deoboy/social-embed/README.md

 ## Introduction

 A flexible and lightweight solution for embedding social media content on your website.
-Easily integrates with platforms like YouTube, Instagram, Facebook  etc.
+Easily integrates with platforms like YouTube, Instagram, Facebook and more.

 ## Features